nlpsandbox/phi-annotator-example/README.md

 [NLPSandbox.io] is an open platform for benchmarking modular natural language processing (NLP) tools on both public and private datasets.
-Academics, students, and industry professionals are invited to browse the available tasks and participate by developing and submitting an NLP Sandbox tool.
+Academics, students, adustry professionals are invited to browse the available tasks and participate by developing and submitting an NLP Sandbox tool.

 This repository provides an example implementation of the [NLP Sandbox Date